 Congestive Heart Failure

 When your body can't adjust for this excess fluid, medications can help.
 But sometimes the fluid gets to be too much, leading to increased leg swelling and possibly shortness of breath or CHF exacerbation.
-Our cardiac specialists treat CHF with the latest approaches.
+Our cardiac specialists treat heart failure with the latest approaches.

 It is important to eat a nutritious diet while restricting sodium intake and to weigh yourself every day to monitor fluid build-up.
 Quitting smoking will also help your heart condition.